 Shadowing & Volunteering

-Most medical schools do not require a specific number of shadowing or observation hours, however, competitive applicants usually have at least 100 hours.
+Most medical schools do not require a specific number of shadowing or observation hours, however, competitive applicants usually have around 100 hours.
 Students should also aim for getting a variety of experiences with physicians in various fields.
 Ideally, students should build a good relationship with at least one M.D. or D.O., as it will be important to request a letter of recommendation once you begin the application process.

 Volunteering is a large portion of the medical school application which should not be neglected.
 Medical schools are looking for students who not only demonstrate that they can manage rigorous courses while staying busy, but also those who are compassionate, enjoy working with people and show direct evidence of their dedication to serving their community.
 Volunteering can be done in a clinical setting such as a hospital or hospice, but it can also be done with organizations such as Habitat for Humanity, the Humane Society, or anything other organization (on-campus or off-campus) that the student is passionate about.
 Medical schools are looking for students that show depth of commitment and substantial involvement and leadership in the community.